WylieYYYY/hk-service-map/README.md

 Entries should not contain any lowercase letter before the first tab, as they are treated as comments and will be ignored.

 #### Comments
-Comments in `override.txt` can disregard the tab separated value format, but it must have at least one lowercase character before a tab character.
+Comments in `override.csv` can disregard the tab separated value format, but it must have at least one lowercase character before a tab character.
 Comments should not be all lowercase snakecase as they are reserved as option key (e.g. `xml_url`).
 Allowed comment examples: `This`, `with space`, `This with space`, `Mixed_snakecase`, `lower	UPPER`
 Disallowed comment examples: `this`, `snake_case`, `UPPERCASE`, `UPPER_SNAKECASE`, `!@#$%^&*12345`, `UPPER	lower`